Explore Breathtaking Trails: Hiking in Ouray

 How to Get to the Trailhead from the Ouray Visitor Information Center

-● Turn right (south) on Highway 550 for approximately 8 miles.
+● Turn Right (south) on US-550 for approximately 8 miles.

 ● You can now walk about a tenth of a mile to the townsite and explore.